frontendphil/gardena-schedule/README.md

 | `GARDENA_APPLICATION_KEY` / `GARDENA_APPLICATION_SECRET` | From the [Husqvarna developer portal](https://developer.husqvarnagroup.cloud/).
 The app needs the Gardena Smart System API connected to it. |
 | `DATABASE_PATH` | SQLite file location.
 Defaults to `./data/gardena.db`. |

-Run directly, the app has **no authentication** and assumes a trusted network.
-As a Home Assistant add-on it runs behind Ingress instead, so Home Assistant authenticates every request and no port is exposed.
+Run this way the app is unauthenticated — see the warning at the top.
+It is fine for local development; it is not something to leave listening on a shared network.

 ## Development